ppeerttu/CBApp/README.md

 ## About
-This web app is made as hobby to improve web-developing skills and deepen my understanding of basic tools for both front- and backend developing.
+This web app is made as a hobby to improve web-developing skills and deepen my understanding of basic tools for both front- and backend developing.
 Currently this app is running in Heroku https://arcane-beyond-54795.herokuapp.com/#/login and it provides simple chat functionality with different rooms user can join and create and a blog service as well.